wpmetabox/docsv2/docs/extensions/mb-relationships.md

     'relationship' => [
         'id'      => 'posts_to_pages',
         'to'      => get_the_ID(),
+        // highlight-next-line
         'sibling' => true,
     ],
     'nopaging'     => true,
 ] );
 ```

-The code is similar to the above section, except the the extra `sibling` parameter.
-That parameter works for all posts, terms, or users queries.
+The code is similar to the above section, except for the extra `sibling` parameter.
+That parameter works for all post, term, or user queries.

 ## Post archive